Family Income Supplement (FIS) is a weekly tax-free payment available to

 assessable earnings.
 (Assessable earnings are gross pay minus tax, employee

-superannuation.)
-Income from working as a home help is included for new
+Service Pension Levy.)
+Income from working as a home help is included.

 - Any extra income you or your spouse, civil partner or cohabitant have